cschneid/sinatra-book/book/Deployment.markdown

          text/javascript application/x-javascript
          application/atom+xml;

+      # use the socket we configured in our unicorn.rb
       upstream unicorn_server {
         server unix:/path/to/app/tmp/sockets/unicorn.sock
         fail_timeout=0;
       }

+      # configure the virtual host
       server {
+        # replace with your domain name
         server_name my-sinatra-app.com;
+        # replace this with your static Sinatra app files, root + public
         root /path/to/app/public;
+        # port to listen for requests on
         listen 80;
+        # maximum accepted body size of client request
         client_max_body_size 4G;
+        # the server will close connections after this time
         keepalive_timeout 5;

         location / {